pybricks/pybricks.github.io/learn/getting-started/pybricks-environment.md

 help you get started.

-**Challenge #1.3.A: Countdown clock** ⸺ Can you modify the example program to count down from 10 to 0? _Hint:_ You'll need 11 wait blocks and 11 print blocks.
+**Challenge #1.3.A: Countdown clock** ⸺ Can you modify the example program to count down from 10 to 0? _Hint:_ You'll need 11 Wait Time blocks and 11 print blocks.
 You could type the numbers directly, or write your own notes such as "Time is up!"
 {: .notice--primary}

 **Challenge #1.3.B: Twinkle Twinkle Star** ⸺ Can you expand the program you've just created to display the lyrics of _Twinkle Twinkle Star_?
 Look up the lyrics and use a Print block for each line.
-Ensure the timing between each line is just right by setting the time in the Wait blocks as required.
+Ensure the timing between each line is just right by setting the time in the Wait Time blocks as required.
 {: .notice--primary}

-**Challenge #1.3.C: Timing the Wait block** ⸺ The Wait block lets you specify a time to wait in milliseconds.
+**Challenge #1.3.C: Timing the Wait Time block** ⸺ The Wait Time block lets you specify a time to wait in milliseconds.
 But is it accurate?
 It never hurts to verify if a robot is really doing what you tell it to.
 Use print statements and a stopwatch on your phone to determine how well it works.
 {: .notice--primary}

 **Challenge #1.3.D: File management** ⸺ You can back up one program, or all